ganelson/inform/resources/Documentation/Writing with Inform.md

 - Any story using an extension could, at a stretch, be considered a derivative work, and we don't want the legal safety of an extension to come down to delicate questions of law.
 So, no `-ND`, "no derivative works", clauses.

 Extension authors are completely free to licence their extensions however they would like to, of course.
-This shortlist of five licences is simply a hosting-policy choice made by the Inform Public Library.
+Our shortlist of six licences is simply a hosting-policy choice made by the Inform Public Library.
 Users are free to choose other licences and circulate extensions elsewhere.

 ## Compatibility with story file formats